 The second noteworthy trend involves our CEVA officials.
 Our officials’ cadre numbers are down and the age of our officials is up.
 In speaking with our Officials’ Chair and our Scorers’ Chair, both highly regarded National Officials in their own careers, they are having a difficult time recruiting new, younger officials.
 Some quality candidates will come on board for a year and then decide it is not what they want to be involved with.

 In talking with some of the officials that have left our cadre, whether old or new, the overwhelming reason for them deciding to leave is the negative behavior of coaches and parents.
 While some of you may have concerns about the quality of some of our CEVA officials, if this trend continues, in the future, you and your coaches may be officiating your own matches all season long including the CEVA Regional Championships.

 The third trend that we all know about involves the cost of club volleyball.
 While there is not a quick solution to this issue (club have to pay coaches, facility rent, etc), and we as a region have similar financial responsibilities, the CEVA Junior Girls’ Committee has requested additional funds from CEVA to assist teams that qualify for the USA Volleyball Girls’ Junior National Championships (GJNC).
 This is an understandable request given the fact that we had 12 CEVA teams compete at USAV GJNC in 2017 (and 14 the year before), up from a previous high of 4.

 Along with this we are also aware that the majority of our CEVA clubs do not attend USAV GJNC so we want to assist those clubs as well.

-We want you to know that this program can only work if you as Club Directors decide that these issues are important.
-You have the most contact with and impact on your coaches and parents.
+We want you to know that this program can only work if Club Directors decide that these issues are important.
+They have the most contact with and impact on coaches and parents.

 CEVA “BLUE RIBBON CLUB” PROGRAM